TExtubation/LoaLMP/README.md

 Also check to make sure that "Blueman Applet" and "Onboard" are also in the list and checked.
 Uncheck "Screensaver" and close the window.

+touch-rotate.sh fixes the rotation of the touch screen interface.
+If not run the touch interface is rotated clockwise to the screen displayed (i.e. touching upperleft would activate lower left of screen)

+AntimicroX is an application that can bind keyboard and mouse commands to game controllers.
+Specifically the built in controller of the Loki.

+Loki Control / yad-loki.sh is the base for a set of yad scripts I wrote to give some control over the Loki's leds, as well as various tweaks.

+Unclutter-xfixes is a tool that can hide the mouse pointer when using the screen as a touch interface.
+It is not necessary, but it adds to the professionalism.

 Now we come to scary territory as we need to edit the sudoers file.
 The best way to do this is by using visudo in a terminal like so

 ```